nth-chile/gagesalzano2/src/_projects/Pink-Door.md

   />
 </div>

-<p class="bg">A customized version of the typeface Frankfurter was created to allow for easily applying the “sprinkle” effect on labels, stickers and other elements around the shop.</p>
+<p class="bg">A customized version of the typeface <a href="https://www.myfonts.com/fonts/itc/frankfurter/">Frankfurter</a> was created to allow for easily applying the “sprinkle” effect on labels, stickers and other elements around the shop.</p>

 {{slide['end']}}